 No national governing body enforces nationwide education and certification standards for peace officers.
-Instead, all states except Hawaii maintain Peace Officer Standards and Training (POST) boards or similar agencies.
+Instead, all states maintain Peace Officer Standards and Training (POST) boards or similar agencies.
 Many of these POST boards are established under statutory law and have a range of authorities and duties.
+Recently, New Jersey and Hawaii (HRS § 139-6.
+Standards; Certification) codified police certification and POST boards in state statutes.
 All existing POST boards establish guidelines and requirements for peace officer training, and most are responsible for officer certification, decertification and continuing education.
 State POST boards vary in the amount of regulatory authority they have and in how active they are in exercising that authority.
-Five states – California, Hawaii, Massachusetts, New Jersey and Rhode Island do not decertify officers at the state level.
-In recent months, however, California, Illinois, Massachusetts, New Jersey, Ohio and Michigan have proposed an occupational licensing system for police officers, including procedures for officer delicensing.
+Four states – California, Hawaii, New Jersey and Rhode Island do not decertify officers at the state level.
+In recent months, however, California, Illinois, New Jersey, Ohio and Michigan have proposed an occupational licensing system for police officers, including procedures for officer delicensing.
+In December 2020, Massachusetts enacted a certification program as part of a police reform bill.
 The International Association of Directors of Law Enforcement Standards and Training (IADLEST) provides guidance for state POST boards and the minimum standards for certification programs such as:

 - State and national criminal background check

 - Training on the “ethical use of discretion”